simondubois/ubuntu-installer/README.md

 ## To be configured manually

-- sublime-text (just restard the application to load packages)
 - chromium-browser (just sign in to sync)
+- thunderbird
-- skype (just login and)
+- skype
-- kodi (no setup supported)
+- kodi

 ## Known issues

- - **Script fails on first run on fresh install.** This is due to ansible package update when running.
+ - **Script fails after "TASK [system : update sources]".** This is due to upgrade of ansible package while ansible is running.
 Just restart the deployment with ansible-pull to continue.